 “Our (original) plan was not to open a restaurant when we purchased the property in 2003,” Christine said.
 “We planned to restore the 1926 commercial building back into two-store fronts with an apartment above and lease the units.
 What changed was, I decided to turn my hobby of floral design into a business and took one store front for that dream.”

 People in the Como neighborhood expressed their wish to have a coffee shop open in the other commercial space, Christine said, so the Finnegans began the search for a tenant.

-“Steve and I decided that we could run both store fronts and opened Java Train,” she said.
+“Steve and I decided that we could run both store fronts and opened Java Train

 And what started as a coffee shop has now become a full-service restaurant with excellent food.
 Items not to be missed include the cowboy burger, spinach and mushroom quesadilla, veggie wrap (with homemade hummus) and, of course, the outstanding pizzas with either red sauce or pesto and a choice of many toppings.
 Also, breakfast is served all day and favorites include the meat wrap, banana bread French toast and top-notch omelets.